jay-lchicken/BlinkIR/README.md

+## There are no 3D Step files for this
 # Introduction

 I created this project when I saw a super fast line tracing robot.
 I thought about what was needed and since one of the most crucial components for a line tracing robot is the IR Array Sensor, I decided